BenWassa/Portfolio/README.md

 ---

 Small, focused README intended to make it easy to run and update the static portfolio.
 If you'd like, I can add a development script, CI publish workflow, or a CONTRIBUTING.md next.

+## Copyright & reuse

+- This repository and site content are copyright © 2025 Benjamin P. Haddon.
+All rights reserved.
+- Reuse or redistribution requires prior written permission.
+See `docs/COPYRIGHT.md` for details and the permission request process.